4 Key Reasons Using Insurance For Therapy is a Bad Idea

 If only it were that easy.

-Insurance comes with strings attached
+Using insurance for therapy comes with strings attached

 It’s not like this is top-secret.
 It’s in the public domain.
 You can Google it.
 When you read what’s up, it’s no wonder insurance companies and employers don’t highlight it in your benefits package.